 You can avoid being hit with this charge by signing up to the bank’s Control feature, which prevents you going overdrawn by mistake and means you will also avoid Returned Item Fees.

-TSB also offers Added Value accounts that include benefits such as travel insurance, breakdown cover and mobile phone insurance.
+TSB also offers Added Value accounts as an upgrade to existing customers that include benefits such as travel insurance, breakdown cover and mobile phone insurance.

 The Silver account comes with these features, plus a £50 fee-free authorised overdraft facility, and costs £9.95 a month.

 The Platinum account is at £17 a month and includes more comprehensive insurance and a fee-free overdraft of up to £300.